-Bulldogs sell high-quality products that give purchasing agents comfort that contracting with a Bulldog poses no career risk to the agent.
-Bulldogs have strong balance sheets and do not hesitate to use them in ways that include longer payment terms, consignment of inventory to customer usage regions, company sales promotions, cooperative advertising, etc.
+Bulldogs sell high-quality products that give purchasing agents confidence in the quality and reliability of their offerings.
+Bulldogs tend to maintain strong balance sheets and may use them in ways that include longer payment terms, consignment of inventory to customer usage regions, company sales promotions, cooperative advertising, etc.